Stephen K. Klasko: Career

-He implemented those ideas in a USF Health program that selected medical students based on emotional intelligence, known as SELECT, a partnership between the University of South Florida and LeHigh Valley Health Network in Pennsylvania.

-Klasko was co-investigator of "Bringing Science Home," a $6-million, five-year grant from the Patterson Foundation to improve research and care for people living with chronic illnesses.
+Klasko was co-investigator of "Bringing Science Home", a $6-million, five-year grant from the Patterson Foundation to improve research and care for people living with chronic illnesses.

 At USF Health, Klasko launched the $6million PaperFree Florida program, supported by the largest federal award to a non-hospital organization to use "health care ambassadors" to prepare private physician offices for electronic prescribing and records.

 Klasko founded CAMLS, the largest building at the time dedicated to simulation and team training in health care, located in downtown Tampa.

 Klasko launched one of the largest surveys in the United States of successful aging, through a partnership with The Villages, a retirement community in Florida, aimed at creating "America's Healthiest Home Town."